ericbulloch/kwmd/README.md

 If the tool finds a directory like `/app`, I will often run the tool again on that directory to see if there are additional results.

-There are a lot of automated tools you can use for directory enumeration.
-Generally, your word list is the most important part.
+There are a lot of automated tools I can use for directory enumeration.
+Generally, the word list is the most important part.
 If I get stuck, I use a combination of tools and word lists to see if they find anything different.
 Here are some tools I like to use and some sample usage:

 #### dirsearch